hebjornberg/mildew-detector/README.md

 The application has been deployed to Heroku.
 The live application can be found here [Mildew Detector](https://hb-mildew-detection-3fcc7e940ca3.herokuapp.com/).

 * Create a runtime.txt-file with a Python version supported by the [Heroku-20](https://hb-mildew-detection-3fcc7e940ca3.herokuapp.com/) stack.
+* Create a requirements.txt-file containing the Python libraries and modules needed for the application to run, in order for Heroku to install them successfully upon deployment.

 1. Login or sign up to [Heroku](https://www.heroku.com/).